These Careers Will Set Introverts Up For Success

 We all have different personalities, preferences, and learning styles.
 And while we may think of introverts and extroverts as two extremes, most of us actually fall somewhere in the middle.
 Still, it helps to know whether you lean toward more introverted or extroverted tendencies when it comes to choosing a job.
 Take time to think about things like the daily tasks, role expectations, office culture, and team dynamics when you consider career path.

-Read on for some ideas for jobs that would set more introverted personality types up for success in their professional endeavors.
+Read on for some ideas for jobs that would set more introverted personality types up for success in their professional endeavours.